Culture and History

 Another art venue, the Pálffy Palace, is part of the Bratislava City Gallery and the arts it contains spans several centuries from Gothic painting and sculpture to 20th century Central European Painting and Sculpture and Slovak visual art.
 On the top floor check out the two permanent installations; Alex Mlynarcik’s “Villa of Mysteries” where visitors walk through red curtains into a rather sexual experience of nude photographs coated in red and Matej Kren’s “Passage,” another visual treat that uses mirrors and almost 15,000 books to convey the illusion of the space and depth of human knowledge.

+Additionally, the gallery’s intimate and minimalist exhibition space encourages visitors to fully engage with Slovak fine art from the late 19th to early 20th centuries.
 Don’t expect bored museum guards here; the staff, while unobtrusive, will engage and share their enthusiasm about the art if invited.
 There is a family-like atmosphere among the staff that appears to take pride in being part of a new enterprise.
-Browsing is encouraged and the cup of coffee thoughtfully included in the entrance fee rounds out the relaxing atmosphere.

 An experience of a different sort awaits the art lover who ventures 20 kilometres south of Bratislava.
 The Danubiana Meulensteen Art Museum offers a reward to those willing to make the trek by car, bus or boat.
 First opened in 2000, with a new wing added in September 2014, Danubiana is located on the Danube River on a peninsula bordering Austria, Slovakia and Hungry.
 The museum’s romantic and natural setting enhances the art appreciation experience.
 The collection encompasses the work of Slovak as well as European modern artists.